Gender of the Holy Spirit: Grammatical gender

 Even in the same language, a difference may arise relating to what word is chosen to describe the Holy Spirit.
 In Greek the word pneuma is grammatically neuter and so, in that language, the pronoun referring to the Holy Spirit under that name is also grammatically neuter.
 However, when the Holy Spirit is referred to by the grammatically masculine word Parakletos "counselor", the pronoun is masculine (since the pronoun refers to Parakletos rather than pneuma), as in John 16:7-8.

 William D. Mounce argues that in the Gospel of John, when Jesus referred to the Holy Spirit as Comforter (masculine in Greek), the grammatically necessary masculine form of the Greek pronoun autos is used, but when Jesus speaks of the Holy Spirit as Spirit, grammatically neuter in Greek, the masculine form of the demonstrative pronoun ekeinos ("that masculine one") is used.
 This breaking of the grammatical agreement expected by native language readers is an indication of the author's intention to convey the personhood of the Holy Spirit.
 Daniel B. Wallace, however, disputes the claim that ekeinos is connected with pneuma in John 14:26 and 16:13-14, asserting instead that it belongs to parakletos.
 Wallace concludes that "it is difficult to find any text in which πνευμα is grammatically referred to with the masculine gender".

 In Hebrew the word for Spirit (רוח) (ruach) is feminine, (which is used in the Hebrew Bible, as is the feminine word "shekhinah" in rabbinic literature, to indicate the presence of God, سكينة sakina, a word mentioned six times in the Quran).

-In the Syriac language too, the grammatically feminine word rucha means "spirit", and writers in that language, both orthodox and Gnostic, used maternal images when speaking of the Holy Spirit.
+In the Syriac language, the grammatically feminine word rucha means "spirit", and writers in that language, both orthodox and Gnostic, used maternal images when speaking of the Holy Spirit.
 This imagery is found in the fourth-century theologians Aphrahat and Ephrem the Syrian.
 It is found in earlier writings of Syriac Christianity such as the Odes of Solomon and in the Gnostic early-third-century Acts of Thomas.

 Historian of religion Susan Ashbrook Harvey considers the grammatical gender to have been significant for early Syriac Christianity: "It seems clear that for the Syrians, the cue from grammar—ruah as a feminine noun—was not entirely gratuitous.
 There was real meaning in calling the Spirit 'She'."

-In the Catholic Church, the Holy Spirit is referred to in English as "He" in liturgical texts, however the Holy See directs that "the established gender usage of each respective language [is] to be maintained."
+In the Catholic Church, the Holy Spirit is referred to in English as "He" in liturgical texts; however, the Holy See directs that "the established gender usage of each respective language [is] to be maintained."